• Ebook

 Notes

-Storage: Allow any leftovers to cool to room temperature before storing in an airtight container in the refrigerator for up to 3 days.
+Storage: Allow any leftover peanut butter hot chocolate to cool to room temperature before storing in an airtight container in the refrigerator for up to 3 days.
 Reheat on the stove at low heat until steaming or in the microwave.
 If using the microwave, warm at 30 second increments, stirring in between, until you reach the desired temperature.

 See the blog post for step-by-step photos and tips for the best hot chocolate.